Note: This article is intended for all people who have vaginas, regardless of gender.

 Tada!
 Clitoral stimulation during intercourse without the aid of a hand or a vibrator.

 2. I Just Plateau and Then Feel Satisfied, Rather Than Having an Intense and Full Orgasm.
 Why?

 You actually are orgasming.
 Did I just blow your mind?

-According to Masters and Johnson, some women have really calm orgasms, and other women experience orgasms in all sorts of different ways.
+According to Masters and Johnson (who, again, were limited in their scope by only studying cis folks), some ciswomen have really calm orgasms, and others experience orgasms in all sorts of different ways.
 We generally think of sexual response as the process of arousal ascending into a plateau phase and then ending in the heightened excitement of an orgasm before falling into resolution.

-And for some women, this is how orgasm happens.
+And for some people, this is how orgasm happens.

 But there’s also a variety where a plateau and an orgasm can happen at the same time, causing a whole bunch of tiny little waves of orgasm (which might even be imperceptible to you!) before a feeling of complete sexual satisfaction.